DeanoPHP/msp-2/README.md

 <hr>
 I would like to express my heartfelt gratitude to my mentor for his invaluable guidance and advice throughout this project.

-Additionally, I extend my sincere thanks to my tutors, especially Miguel Ortega Legorreta, for their exceptional teaching and encouragement.
-Your dedication and expertise have greatly contributed to my learning journey.
+Additionally, I extend my sincere thanks all my tutors for their exceptional teaching and encouragement.
+Your dedication and expertise have greatly contributed to my learning journey, Thank you.